loconomics/loconomics/README.md

   - Find, copy and rename an example .js file from app/source/js/appmodel.
   - Revise or write code that create the actionss you'll need paying special attention to utilities referenced from the /js/utils folder.
   - Add file name to: app/source/js/appmodel/appmodel.js

+## Filing Github Issues

+We use Github to track all development issues, marketing tasks, and a repository for for other related project information.

+When filing an issue, you must do the following:
+- Select which milestone to attach it to:
+  - **Information Repository** Meeting Notes, People to connect with, Journalists to contact, Knowledge Base, etc.
+  - **Sandbox** All development issues not yet included in an upcoming release.
+Follow format outlined in milestone.
+  - **Marketing** All outstanding marketing items not yet included in specific marketing milestones.
+  - **Release X.XX** Issues to be completed and closed for a specific app release.
+Only @dani0198 or @iagosrl should add or remove issues from these.
+- Label approriately the issue:
+  - **Sandbox**
+    - Include:
+    - **Gray label** (issue type):
+      - Bug
+      - Content
+      - Feature
+      - Enhancement (to an existing feature)
+      - Usability (front end changes to make feature more usable)
+      - Optimization (of an existing feature)
+    - **Blue label** (feature area)
+    - **P label** (priority:
+      - P1 (The issue will be seen by all users.)
+      - P2 (The issue will be seen by most users.)
+      - P3 (The issue will be seen by about half of users.)
+      - P4 (The issue will not be seen by most users.
+Usually the issue is a very specific use case or corner case.)
+    - **R label** (readiness):
+      - R1 (The issue is ready to be put into a release with all supporting documentation completed.
+        - **NEW ISSUE CREATED WITH CLEAN FORMAT & OLD ISSUE CLOSED & REFERENCED**)
+      - R2 (The issue has been deemed necessary by users and business team.
+Supporting documentation is being completed.)
+      - R3 (The issue is a well formed idea able to be articulated to users.
+Should be shared so that they may vote on it.)
+      - R4 (The issue is just an idea with no or little supporting documentation.)
+    - **S label** (severity-ONLY FOR BUGS):
+      - S1 (The issue is blocking an impending release.)
+      - S2 (The issue causes data loss, crashes or hangs salt processes, makes the system unresponsive, etc.)
+      - S3 (The issue reports incorrect functionality, bad functionality, a confusing user experience, etc.)
+      - S4 (The issue reports cosmetic items, formatting, spelling, colors, etc.)